flowrapp/openapi-specs/CONTRIBUTING.md

 ## OpenAPI Validation

-All OpenAPI specification files are automatically validated using GitHub Actions:
+Main OpenAPI specification files are automatically validated using GitHub Actions:

 - The validation workflow runs on every pull request that modifies YAML files in the `apis` directory
+- Only the main OpenAPI files (named `open-api-rest.yml` or `open-api-rest.yaml`) are validated, not the component or service files
 - Two validation tools are used:
   - **Swagger CLI**: Validates the basic structure and syntax of OpenAPI files
   - **Spectral**: Performs more detailed linting and validation